 3.3.
 Technology Requirement.

 Devices that allow access to Zoom, Blackboard and the Internet are necessary.
-Papers are written in Word.docx format and sent over e-mail.
-Personal headsets for listening to music and programs recommended for after class time use.
+Papers are written in Word.doc format and sent over e-mail.
+Personal headsets for listening to music and programs recommended.

 3.4 Materials and Tools